Mary River (Queensland)

-The Mary River (Kabi Kabi: Moocooboola) is a major river system located in the South East and Wide Bay–Burnett regions of Queensland, Australia.
+The Mary River (Gubbi Gubbi: Moocooboola) is a major river system in the South East and Wide Bay–Burnett regions of Queensland, Australia.
+It is the six longest coastal river in the state and unique in that it flows south to north.

+It is home to three threatened species, the Mary River turtle, white-throated snapping turtle and the Mary River cod.
+The Mary River was to be dammed with the construction of the Traveston Crossing Dam until it was cancelled due to environmental reasons.
+The river has experienced major floods in 1955, 1974, 1992, 1999, 2011, 2013 and 2022.

 Etymology

-The river was traditionally named Moocooboola by the indigenous Australian Kabi people.
 The river was named Wide Bay River on 10 May 1842 by early European explorers, Andrew Petrie and Henry Stuart Russell.
 The official name was changed on 8 September 1847 (prior to Queensland becoming a separate colony) by Charles Augustus FitzRoy, then Governor of New South Wales, to Mary River — after his wife Lady Mary Lennox (15 August 1790 to 7 December 1847).

 History

+For tens of thousands of years the river formed a natural territorial boundary for aboriginal people and is a sacred site and traditional meeting place for the Kabi Kabi people.
+The Dalla people were traditionally associated with the lands at the headwaters of the river.
+While the Butchulla of K'gari, also regarded the river as a territorial boundary as expert canoe builders were known to sometimes extend their hunting along its reaches.
+Aboriginal people had different names for the different reaches of the river that were part of their country, however derivatives of the Gabbi Gabbi word Moocooboola were most often used.

 The Mary River was used for rafting timber during the early years of European land settlement, and the discovery of gold at Gympie in 1867 brought an inflow of miners and pastoralists.
 Alluvial flats along the Mary River and some of its tributaries were used for cropping, and there was small-time dairying in the 1880s.

+Flooding

+Reliable recording of flood events commenced in 1890.

+In 1893, Gympie had its largest record with a peak height of 25.45 m.

+Major flooding on the river occurred in 1955 when the height at Maryborough reached 11.28 m.

+Major flooding of the Mary River occurred in February 1992 following the arrival of Cyclone Fran.

+In February 1999, the Mary flooded Gympie after reaching a height of 21.95 m.